-Occupying the northeast corner of the African continent, Egypt is bisected by the highly fertile Nile valley where most economic activity takes place.
-Egypt’s economy was highly centralized during the rule of former President Gamal Abdel NASSER but opened up considerably under former Presidents Anwar EL-SADAT and Mohamed Hosni MUBARAK.
-Agriculture, hydrocarbons, manufacturing, tourism, and other service sectors drove the country’s relatively diverse economic activity.
+The Egyptian economy was highly centralised under former President Gamal Abdel Nasser, but it fully opened under former Presidents Anwar Sadat and Hosni Mubarak.
+Agriculture, hydrocarbons, manufacturing, tourism, and other service sectors have led to relatively diverse economic activity.

-Despite Egypt’s mixed record for attracting foreign investment over the past two decades, poor living conditions and limited job opportunities have contributed to public discontent, According to the CIA World Factbook.
-These socioeconomic pressures were a major factor leading to the January 2011 revolution that ousted MUBARAK.
-The uncertain political, security, and policy environment since 2011 has restricted economic growth and failed to alleviate persistent unemployment, especially among the young.
+Egypt’s mixed record of attracting foreign investment over the past two decades, poor living conditions and limited employment opportunities contributed to public resentment.
+These social and economic pressures led to a civil uprising in January 2011 that toppled President Mubarak.
+The unstable political, security, and political environment since 2011 has restricted economic growth and failed to alleviate persistent unemployment, especially among young people.

 Gross Domestic Product of Egypt